yzsong06/Replit-PHP-Flarum/README.md

 ## Database Settings
 In the root directory of the project, run the following command:
+This command will install the SQL database locally
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/yzsong06/Replit-PHP-Flarum/main/database.sh)
 ```